percona/pxb-docs/docs/installation/apt_repo.md

-# Install Percona XtraBackup on Debian and Ubuntu
+# Use an APT repo to install Percona XtraBackup

 Ready-to-use packages are available from the Percona XtraBackup software repositories and the [download page](https://www.percona.com/downloads/XtraBackup/).